Surrey Pickleball Club

 What is the difference between Level and Rating?

-Each current member has a 2 digit Club Skill Level that is referred to as their Level (e.g. 3.5).
-This Level determines which Events they can register for in the Weekly Schedule in the Calendar.
-If a member chooses to register for "Rated" Events, they will then be asked to Sign Up on pickleballbrackets.com (first time only).
-Once they do this, they will be assigned an 8 digit rating (e.g. a 3.5 is assigned a 3.75000000 rating) and that becomes their Club Rating.
-Each time they play in a "Rated" Event, the results will be entered into pickleballbrackets.com, and their rating will be adjusted based on a number of factors including scores, partner's rating, opponents' ratings, total # of games they've played, etc. If their 8 digit rating moves high enough to be in another 2 digit Club Skill Level, they will be moved up a Level and will then be able to sign up for Events including that Level in the Calendar.
-Similarly if they move down.
+Each current member has a 2 digit Club Level (e.g. 3.5).
+This Level determines which Events you can register for in the Weekly Schedule in the Calendar.
+If you choose to register for "League" Events, you will then be asked to Sign Up on pickleballbrackets.com (first time only).
+You will then be assigned an 8 digit rating (e.g. a 3.5 is assigned a 3.75000000 rating) and that becomes your Club/League Rating in pickleballbrackets.com.

 In my member profile, there are three ratings origin choices (S = Self Rated, C = Club Rated, and T = Tournament Rated).
 What’s the difference between these and why have three?

 When you first join, you are Self Rated.
 You must then play a minimum of 8 League games, and the Placement Committee will evaluate your results to determine if you self-rated to the most appropriate Club Level.
 Once approved, you will be changed to Club Rated.

 Tournament Rated is an elective field where you can enter your tournament rating if you have one.

 What rating do I get when I first join SPC?